DeRi-Bot: Learning to Collaboratively Manipulate Rigid Objects via Deformable Objects: Experiments

 \subsection{Baselines}

 We evaluate our method along with other baselines to measure the relative performance of DeRi-Bot.
-The following methods are evaluated and presented in our sim-world experiments: \begin{itemize}[leftmargin=*] \item \textbf{Random Sampling}: This method uniformly samples actions from the action space. \item \textbf{Informed Sampling}: This method samples actions from the action space based on the vector from the centroid of the object's current position to the centroid of the target position. \item \textbf{APN without CPN}: This method alternately executes commands generated by APN of each robot without sampling and CPN. \item \textbf{DeRi-Bot}: Our proposed framework incorporating the APN, sampling from a Gaussian Distribution, and CPN's visual foresight.
+The following methods are evaluated and presented in our sim-world experiments: \begin{itemize}[leftmargin=*] \item \textbf{Random Sampling}: This method uniformly samples actions from the action space. \item \textbf{Informed Sampling}: This method operates as follows.
+Initially, we convert the vector, pointing from the object's current to the target position, from Cartesian ($x$, $y$, $z$) to polar ($\theta$, $r$) frame.
+We then divide the range of $2\pi$ radians into 12 equal bins defined by the lower and upper bound angles ($l_{1\dots12}$ and $u_{1\dots12}$).
+Next, we sample a real number $\hat{\theta}$ from a normal distribution: where $i \in [1,12]$ represents the index of the bin into which $\theta$ falls.
+Additionally, we scale $r$ by a factor of 3 and define a normal distribution around it to sample $\hat{r}$.
+The $\hat{r}$ is restricted to be greater than zero and the scaling factor is picked via cross-validation based on our observation.
+Finally, we get the sampled action ($\hat{x}$, $\hat{y}$, $\hat{z}$) by converting $(\hat{\theta}, \hat{r})$ to Cartesian frame.
+The end-effector will move to ($\hat{x}$, $\hat{y}$, $\hat{z}$) defined in its corresponding robot end-effector frame. \item \textbf{APN without CPN}: This method alternately executes commands generated by APN of each robot without sampling and CPN. \item \textbf{DeRi-Bot}: Our proposed framework incorporating the APN, sampling from a Gaussian Distribution, and CPN's visual foresight.
 We sample 3 extra actions from Gaussian Distribution around the output action from APN. \end{itemize}